Grandma's Fried Green Tomatoes Recipe From the 1990s

 - Green tomatoes, sliced

-- Place one tomato each into preheated skillet
+- Place the tomato slice into the preheated skillet.

-- When golden brown, flip tomatoes to the other side
+- When the tomato slices are golden brown, flip to the other side.

 Benefits of Eating Green Tomatoes